WillD071/Overgrowth/README.md

 **1 - Add correct files:** Place Primary Watchdog (defaults to "Windows Service Manager.exe"), Secondary Watchdog (Defaults to "Windows Disk Manager.exe"), and payload (Defaults to testPayload.exe) in **C:\CoreSystem\Temp**

-**2 - Run as Administrator:** Run the Primary Watchdog (defaults to "Windows Service Manager.exe").
+**2 - Run as Administrator:** Run the Primary Watchdog (defaults to "Windows Service Manager.exe") **as adminstrator**.
 Assuming you set up Config.cs correctly, the payload should be running indefinitely